lemieux-lab/BamQuery/docs/source/method.rst

 		If a peptide has several peptide types, separate each peptide type with ", or ;".
 For example: `lymphoma,colon`, would mean that the peptide was identified in lymphoma and colon cells.

 	**Peptides in peptide mode:** |br|
-	Two columns separated by a tab space: |br|
+	Two columns separated by a tab space:
 		a. amino acid sequence of the peptide. |br|
 		b. type of peptide to identify it.
 This name, for example, may refer to the condition or sample in which the peptide was identified.

 	**Peptides in coding sequence mode:** |br|
-	Three columns separated by a tab space: |br|
+	Three columns separated by a tab space:
 		a. amino acid sequence of the peptide. |br|
 		b. nucleotide sequence of the peptide. |br|
 		c. type of peptide to identify it.

 	**Peptides in manual mode:** |br|
-	Five columns separated by a tab space: |br|
+	Five columns separated by a tab space:
-	a. amino acid sequence of the peptide. |br|
+		* a. amino acid sequence of the peptide. |br|
 		b. nucleotide sequence of the peptide. |br|
 		c. position of the peptide. |br|
 		d. strand backward (-) or forward (+) for the location of the peptide in the genome. |br|
 		e. type of peptide to identify it.

 	.. warning::
 		The peptide location must follow the format: chrX:start-end|start-end.
 Note: chrX (for any chromosome), start = start location, end = end location.
 Only use "|" to specify if the peptide is spliced.